 FAVN test results are normally available within 3 to 4 weeks from the date that the sample is received.
 If you will be traveling in less than 3 weeks, an expedited STAT service is available.
 Please email email@example.com for STAT service inquiries.

 My pet’s rabies titer failed (was less than 0.50 IU/mL).
 What should I do now?
 We recommend a minimum of two rabies vaccinations before taking the blood sample for FAVN testing.
 Most rabies-free countries have extended quarantine periods for pets that don’t meet minimum requirements.
 Alternatively, consult with your veterinarian about the possibility of an additional rabies vaccination and collecting another blood sample.
 It is best to wait 10-21 days after re-vaccination to take a blood sample so that the pet has time to develop a higher antibody response.
 Please carefully read and interpret the results on the report and contact us if you have questions

 The destination countries decide how long the FAVN test result is valid for, please check directly with them.
 For Hawaii, please go to http://hdoa.hawaii.gov/ai/aqs/animal-quarantine-microchip-search/ for more information.

 How and where is the official FAVN report sent?

-The FAVN report can be sent directly to the pet owner with written permission from the submitting clinic Upon request, a copy of the FAVN report also can be sent via email or fax to USDA veterinarians or quarantine stations.
+The FAVN report can be sent directly to the pet owner with written permission from the submitting clinic or reference laboratory.
+A copy of the FAVN report also can be sent via email or fax to USDA veterinarians or quarantine stations at no charge.